DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 </figure>
  <p></p>

-**Exploration with deterministic policies:**
-Since the DDPG agent learns a deterministic policy, it wont explore on-ploicy.To deal with this issue noise is injected into the action selected by the policy.
-This means in DDPG the agent explores by adding external noise to actions, using off policy explorations stragtegies.
+Since the DDPG agent learns a deterministic policy, it wont explore On-Policy.
+To deal with this issue noise is injected into the action selected by the policy.
+This means in DDPG the agent explores by adding external noise to actions, using off policy explorations strategies.

-## 4) Model Comparison & Hyper Parameter Tuning -> Write Report.md
+## 4) Model Comparison & Hyper Parameter Tuning
 The final chapter is divided in two parts.
-Starting in search of neuronal model arichtecutres and finishing with tuning of the hyper parameters of the weight declay and batchsize.
+Starting in search of neuronal model architectures and finishing with tuning of the hyper parameters of the weight decay and batch-size.

+The goal is to solve the environment as fast as possible, by reaching a score of +30 (Goal from Udacity).
+The algorithms get stoped if they reach a score of 37 to get a better picture of the longterm performances or if they do not improve.

-All the final parameter,architecture details and results you can find in the Report.md.
+All the final parameter, architecture details and results you can find in the Report.md..

 ### 4.1 Model Comparison
-To find the most suiting neuronal arichtecture three models are going to be comphared.
+To find the most suiting neuronal architecture three models are going to be compared.
-1. Model: The orginal model from Udacity with an architecture
+1. Model: The original model from Udacity with an architecture
     - actor one fully connected layer 256
     - critic three fully connected layers size 256 256 128
-2. Model: Introduction of the actor net from the orginal DDPG paper[1] and staying with the critic net from former projects
+2. Model: Introduction of the actor net from the original DDPG paper[1] and staying with the critic net from former projects
     - actor two fully connected layers size  400 300
     - critic three fully connected layers size 256 256 128
-3. Model: Going all in the net size from the orginal DDPG paper[1]
+3. Model: Going all in the net size from the original DDPG paper[1]
     - actor two fully connected layers size  400 300
     - critic two fully connected layers size 200 200

-Its shown that the second model performs best and reaches fastest the 30 score solving line and also and 37 score where the algorithms gets aborded.
-The thered model performse worsed and is stoped shortly after 200 episodes, since no improvement is reconized.
+It's shown that the second model performs best and reaches fastest the 30 score solving line and also and 37 score where the algorithms gets aboded.
+The third model performs badest and is stoped shortly after 200 episodes, since no improvement is recognized.

 ### 4.2 Hyper Parameter
 The two parameter of batch-size and Weight Decay are been chosen.
 Since batch-size have a strong impact of the stability and dynamic of the net.
 Smaller batch sizes in general are more noisy, offering a regularizing effect and lower generalization error[4].
 Other imported parameters like the learning rate is taken over from the DDPG paper [1].
 The L2 Weight Decay is simply chosen since i did not had any problems with overfitting durch the previous test.
 However since the DDPG paper and some examples from Udacity used this parameter i also tested it.
 L2 Weight Decay prevent a net from overfitting by restricting the weights of the network from getting to big[5].

 #### 4.2.1 Batchsize
-So the second model from 4.1 is taken and runs with different batchsizes.
+So the second model from 4.1 is taken and runs with different batch-sizes.
 1. 128
 2. 256
 3. 64, thats the batch size they used in the DDPG paper[1]

-Briefly spoken, the batch size of 256 perfromes best in the manner that it reaches fastest the goal score.
+Briefly spoken, the batch size of 256 performs best in the manner that it reaches fastest the goal score.

-#### 4.2.2 Weight Declay
+#### 4.2.2 Weight Decay
 Finally a L2 weight decay is tested.
-1. No weight declay
+1. No weight decay
 2. WEIGHT_DECAY = 0.0001 like in the former project
 3. WEIGHT_DECAY = 0.01 like in the  DDPG paper[1]

-However both tests with weight decay faild.
-Resons could be that in the previous test did no overfitting accoured and therefore also the parameter is not used.
+However both tests with weight decay failed.
+Reasons could be that in the previous test did no overfitting accord and therefore also the parameter is not used.

 ### Result Diagram & Final Model and Hyper Parameters
-As a result the DDPG algorithm with an actor size of 400-300, a critic size of 256-256-128, a batchsize of 256 and no weight decay shows the best performance.
+As a result the DDPG algorithm with an actor size of 400-300, a critic size of 256-256-128, a batch-size of 256 and no weight decay shows the best performance.
 All the other parameters can be found here Report.md.

 <figure>